Long-Term Clinical Outcome of Sirolimus-Eluting Stent Implantation in Metabolic Syndrome and Diabetes

 Quantitative coronary angiography.
 Baseline, post-procedural and follow-up coronary angiograms were digitally recorded and analyzed offline at the angiographic core laboratory of University Aachen using a validated quantitative angiographic system (CAAS II System; Pie Medical Imaging, Maastricht, The Netherlands) by experienced personnel unaware of the clinical status of the patients.
 The contrast-filled catheter tip was used as the calibration standard.
 All measurements were performed on cine angiograms recorded after the intracoronary administration of nitroglycerin.
 Quantitative measurements included reference diameter, lesion length and minimal luminal diameter in-lesion (defined as the in-stent segment plus proximal and distal 5 mm edge segments) and in-stent (without an adjacent edge segment).
 Late loss was calculated as the reduction in minimal luminal diameter from immediately after the procedure to follow up.

 Study endpoints and definitions.
 The primary endpoint of the study was survival free of MACE.
 Secondary endpoints were survival free of need for revascularization of the target lesion because of narrowing of the lumen in the presence of symptoms or objective signs of ischemia, angiographic restenosis (in-segment stenosis > 50% on follow-up angiography) and definite ST (stent thrombosis is angiographically documented as complete occlusion or flow-limiting thrombus of previously successfully treated artery).
 ST episodes are reported as early events up to 30 days post stent implantation, late events from 30 days to 1 year and very late events more than 1 year post-stent implantation.
 Patients were categorized into three groups: 1) controls, no MetS and no diabetes; 2) MetS, MetS and no diabetes; and 3) diabetics, diabetes with or without MetS.
-The presence of MetS was analyzed considering the presence of the following criteria: 1) hypertension, defined as blood pressure of at least 130/85 mmHg or patient taking antihypertensive medication; 2) fasting glucose ≥ 110 mg/dl; 3) reduced high-density lipoprotein (HDL) cholesterol (< 40 mg/dl in men, < 50 mg/dl in women) or pharmacologic treatment for reduced HDL cholesterol; 4) a fasting triglyceride level > 1.7 mmol/L (150 mg/dl) or pharmacologic treatment for hypertriglyceridemia; and 5) central obesity (body mass index > 28.8 kg/m2).
+The presence of MetS was analyzed considering the presence of the following criteria: 1) hypertension, defined as blood pressure of at least 130/85 mmHg or patient taking antihypertensive medication; 2) fasting glucose ≥ 110 mg/dl; 3) reduced high-density lipoprotein (HDL) cholesterol ( 1.7 mmol/L (150 mg/dl) or pharmacologic treatment for hypertriglyceridemia; and 5) central obesity (body mass index > 28.8 kg/m2).
 A body mass index > 28.8 kg/m2 was used as a substitute for a waist circumference ≥ 102 cm in men or ≥ 88 cm in women, as shown in a study of Scottish men and in the Women’s Health Study.9,10 Patients were considered to have MetS in the presence of three or more of these criteria according to the definition proposed by the American Heart Association in conjunction with the National Heart, Lung, and Blood Institute (AHA/NHLBI).11 Diabetes was defined as fasting glucose ≥ 126 mg/dl.

 A total of 284 patients (51%) with 318 lesions were in the control group, 148 patients (26%) with 163 lesions had MetS and 132 patients (23%) with 148 lesions were diabetics.
 Baseline clinical characteristics are summarized in Table 1.
 Patients with MetS were more frequently male and had more frequent hypertension.
 The diabetics were older than the other patient groups.